• Updated on Dec 2, 2025

 Discover Altitude has three different PROGRAMS related to the Manaslu Circuit Trek, and those include: a.
 Budget Manaslu Circuit Trek (12 Days) b.
 Manaslu Circuit Trek (14 Days) c.
 Short Manaslu Circuit Trek.

 Manang is a beautiful little town on the lap of the Himalayas and the last town before the Mustang district.
-With a couple of additional days, travelers will have an option to hike TILICHO LAKE and then towards Muktinath via Throung La Pass.
+With a couple of additional days, travelers will have an option to hike TILICHO LAKE and then towards Muktinath via Throrang La Pass.

 Descend from the highest pass of the region, you will end at Muktinath, one of the most religious sites for Hindu and Buddhist followers.
 Muktinath lies above the Kaligandaki River Gorge, the deepest in the world, and is surrounded by the Annapurna and Dhaulagiri Himalayan ranges.